 Weekly grammar, spelling and punctuation lessons are delivered and then followed up by children applying the skills they have learnt to their independent writing.
-All classes will have extra based sessions for extended writing tasks (Hot tasks in T4W), quiet reading/story time, listening skills and discussion, drama activities, handwriting skills and spelling investigation.
+All classes will have extra based sessions for extended writing tasks, quiet reading/story time, listening skills and discussion, drama activities, handwriting skills and spelling investigation.